AP PHOTOS: Editor selections from Latin America, Caribbean

 This photo gallery highlights some of the top news images made by Associated Press photographers in Latin America and the Caribbean published in the past week.

-In Bolivia, an explosion inside a tin mine in Huanuni, south of La Paz, left at least eight people dead and about 13 wounded.
-A dump truck transporting miners and dynamite apparently exploded accidentally when the vehicle descended down a ramp into the mine.
+A month after rights activists and city councilwoman Marielle Franco and her driver were shot to death in downtown Rio de Janeiro, thousands of people gathered to demand authorities solve the case, which many Brazilians consider a political assassination.

-About 600 remaining participants in the migrant caravan that drew President Donald Trump’s ire made their last stop in Mexico City to give thanks to the Virgin of Guadalupe.
-The caravan started about two weeks ago near Mexico’s southern border.
-The largely symbolic caravan is held annually to draw attention to the dangers faced by migrants.
+Killer whales attacked sea lion pups learning to swim off the Valdes Peninsula in southern Argentina.

-This photo gallery was curated by Chery Dieu Nalio on twitter @CheryHaiti.
+This photo gallery was curated by photo editor Anita Baca in Mexico City.
+On twitter @LatDesk.

 AP photographers and photo editors on Twitter at https://twitter.com/AP/lists/ap-photographers